-Graduate School for Army Chaplain Corps Professional Development
+Graduate School for Army Chaplain Corps Professional Development (Grad School)

 Graduate School programs focus on professional development education.
 Graduate School conducts no Initial Entry Training (IET), Initial Military Training (IMT), or Professional Military Education (PME) programs.
 Graduate School reinforces Army Learning among Religious Support Professionals through training, education, and experience in the Institutional (non-PME), Operational, and Individual domains of learning.
 Building upon PME foundations, Graduate School programs are synchronized with the Religious Leader Academy (RLA) and the Noncommissioned Officer Academy (NCOA).

 Graduate School consists of several component Schools.
 These include: the School for Spiritual Care – Army CPE, the School for Spiritual Counseling – Family Life, the School for Professional Development, and the School for Academic Degrees.

 Professional Objectives: The U.S. Army Chief of Chaplains has approved Professional Objectives for Chaplains at all grade plates.
 These Objectives guide the education and praxis of Chaplains throughout their Lifecycle.

 FY24 Graduate School Course Schedules